okwon78/Image2Vec/README.md

 ```

 Computing the cosine similarity takes too long in order to calculate all the distance of images because its time complexity is big o of n squared.
-So I also use spotify's annoy to compute nearest neighbors.
-This Algorithm is one of the popular the Approximate Nearest Neighbors Algorithms.
+ So I also implemented spotify’s annoy version to compute nearest neighbors.
+ This Algorithm is one of the popular the Approximate Nearest Neighbors algorithms.
-Usually, the ANN Algorithms are much faster than general Nearest neighbor search.
+ Usually, the ANN Algorithms are much faster than general Nearest neighbor search because the time complexities is almost constant time.

 ```python
 self.annoyIndex = AnnoyIndex(EMBEDDING_SIZE, 'angular')